VycktorStark/MathGame/README.md

 * * *

-##Getting Started
+## Getting Started

-These instructions will give you a copy of the project for you to use for development and testing purposes.
+These instructions provided you with information about this project to be used for development and testing purposes.

-##What is it?
+## What is it?

-Robô Db version 3.0 is a bot that uses a Telegram API written in Python, its structure was made from the lib [Telepot] (https://github.com/nickoala/telepot), and its plugins are made from the functions of the lib.
-This makes it easier to manage bot plugins and allows you to create new functions based on the functions of the existing lib and make your code much more organized.
+Robot Db version 3.0 is a bot that uses the "Telegram-Bot-API" API written in Python, its structure was made from the Telepot library, and its plugins are made from the functions of this library.

+This makes it easier to manage the bot and its plugins, allowing you to create new functions based on library functions and makes the code much more organized.

 * * *

-##Configuring bot
+## Configuring bot

-You should have your machine updated, and have Python (3.5 +) and pip (8.1+) installed, plus some libs: telepot, objectjson, requests, simplejson.
+You should have your machine updated, having Python (3.5 +) and pip (8.1+) installed, plus some libs: telepot, objectjson, requests, simplejson.

 What you need to do to install and use the project:

 ```
 # Tested on Ubuntu 14.04, 15.04 and 16.04, Debian 7, Linux Mint 17.2